-Tippecanoe River State Park
+Natural Areas: Tippecanoe River State Park

-Between them, the park and river are home to the rare Massasauga rattlesnake, several endangered species, and nearly fifty species of freshwater mussel.
+A seven-mile stretch of the Tippecanoe River forms the eastern boundary of this large, low-lying park.
+The Tippecanoe River bears an “outstanding” designation bestowed by the Indiana Department of Natural Resources, and the Nature Conservancy lists it as among the “top ten rivers in America to preserve”.
+Between them, the park and river are home to the rare Eastern massasauga rattlesnake, several endangered species, and nearly fifty species of freshwater mussel.
 The park also served as a site for the reintroduction of river otters to our state.

+There are numerous trails, though most allow horseback riding, and many are prone to flooding, especially in areas close to the Tippecanoe River.
+Of those restricted to hikers, I recommend trail 8 and parts of trails 4 and 5.
 Trail 8, the Bluestem Trail, is a loop through the Sand Hill Nature Preserve, near the northern end of the park.
 From the small parking area across from Tepicon Hall, the trail traverses pineries, oak savannas, and forest glades on a wide well-defined path of pine needles, sand, or temporary pools.
 Traffic noise may intrude on stretches where the trail approaches US 35.

 Pulaski County.
 From the intersection of US 35 and IN 14 in Winamac, go north on US 35 approximately 4 miles to a marked entrance on the east.
 (Fee)

-North 41 07.047 W 86 36.156
+GPS: N 41 07.047 W 86 36.156

-Campground, toilets, water, Nature Center.
+Campground, toilets, water, Nature Center

-Nearby Natural Areas
+Nearby Natural Areas (miles)